- The Traditional Outlook on Customer Service

 Is customer service a cost center or a profit center?
 If you answered ‘cost center’, right now is the perfect time to challenge that assumption.
-Read on to learn four reasons why this is the case – and how to make the shift within your company.
+Read on to learn four reasons why this is the case.

 A cost center is a function or department – like customer service – that costs your business money to operate but doesn’t actively generate revenue.
 Customer service can be compared to the pit crew for NASCAR.
 They are generally relegated to the background and don’t merit the spotlight as often as sales and marketing initiatives — or in this comparison, the race car drivers.
 In fact, most of the time, the pit crew is only mentioned when something goes wrong with the car’s performance.
 The same is true of customer service when customers are unhappy.
 But, just like a capable pit crew, every enterprise needs customer service to support internal operations and boost customer relationships.
 And just like in NASCAR, if your pit crew isn’t any good, your race cars can’t win.

 Leveraging Customer Relationships to Drive Revenue

 But there have been some innovations happening at the racetrack.